tyoung3/sw/README.md

 A component identifier consists of its import module/package identifier, a slash, '/', and the component name.
 All Go component names should be capitalized.
-If  the path is omitted,
-'def' or a configuration default path is assumed.
+If  the path is omitted,  a configuration default path is assumed.
-If the component name is also ommited, Print is assumed for sink processes and Gen is assumed for source processes.
-These defaults may be overridden by configuration file defaults or arguments to sw.
+If the component name is also omitted, Print is assumed for sink processes and Gen is assumed for source processes.
+These defaults can be overridden by configuration file defaults or arguments to sw.
-Streamwork configuration determines component default names.

 Channel arrows consist of ```<```, an optional type identifier, an optional buffersize integer, and ```-```.
 Example: ```<100-```